Authmaker/documentation/getting-started/route-config.md

 #### Add a route for Users

 Since our post model has an 'author' attribute that is linked to our Users, Ember Data will automatically make a request to a dedicated users route if we include the author's information when displaying a post.
-Authmaker gives access to it's User model through the `authmakerVerifyExpress`.
+Authmaker gives access to it's User model through `authmakerVerifyExpress`.
 Create a new routes file called `server/routes/v1/user.js` for the existing User model as shown below:

 ```javascript
 // server/routes/v1/user.js